gradle/gradle/CONTRIBUTING.md

 1. Complete and electronically sign a [Gradleware CLA](http://www.gradleware.com/contributor-agreement).
 You'll need to sign one of these before any code contributions can be accepted into the Gradle codebase.
-2. Before starting to work on a feature or a fix, it's generally a good idea to open a discussion about your proposed changes on the Gradle Developer List (dev@gradle.codehaus.org).
+2. Before starting to work on a feature or a fix, it's generally a good idea to open a discussion about your proposed changes on the [Gradle Developer List](https://groups.google.com/forum/#!forum/gradle-dev).
 Doing so helps to ensure that:
     1. You understand how your proposed changes fit with the strategic goals of the Gradle project.
     2. You can get feedback on your proposed changes, and suggestions as to the best approach to implementation.